 He is a Certified Human Resource Executive known for his broad experience in labour management, as well as his passion for health and safety in the workplace.
+Mr. Fitzsimmons currently serves on the Board of Directors of the Electricity Distributors Association and on the Advisory Board of the Ivey Energy Policy and Management Centre.
+He is also a member of the Canadian Chamber of Commerce's Net Zero Council.
 He is a former member of the Advisory Board for Ryerson University's Centre for Labour Management Relations and has served on the Board of Directors for the Electrical Power Sector Construction Association.